Local and energy-resolved topological invariants for Floquet systems: Introduction

 In particular, in this work, we consider a driven 2D Chern insulator in class A in the AZ classification, i.e.~with no symmetries, in the form of periodic steps.
-This driven system hosts both $0$- and $\pi$-modes, but is numerically cumbersome to classify using existing methods~\cite{Rudner2013,TitumPRX2016}.
+This driven system hosts both $0$- and $\pi$-modes, which has been numerically cumbersome to classify using existing methods~\cite{Rudner2013,TitumPRX2016}, as they involve expensive numerical computation of the periodized evolution operator, with integrals over both time and spatial variables.
 By employing the spectral localizer to extract an energy-resolved topological invariant in real space, we are able to topologically characterize the $0$ and the $\pi$ boundary modes individually, fully unambiguously, and in a numerically efficient way.
 We further establish that in the presence of an onsite random disorder potential, the system can transmute into a disorder-induced Floquet topological Anderson insulator~(FTAI)~\cite{TitumPRL2015,RoyDisorderPRB2016,TitumPRX2016,TitumPRB2017,ChenPRB2018,DuPRB2018,MenaPRB2019,NingHallPRB2022} with the same energy resolved topological invariant based on the spectral localizer capturing the FTAI phase.
 To further corroborate our findings, we additionally consider a topological 1D driven system in the chiral AIII class to showcase how to extract a topological invariant based on the spectral localizer also in a 1D system with minimal symmetries, including in the presence of disorder.
 Our results, therefore, establish topological invariants directly based on the spectral localizer as a numerically efficient way to characterize driven and also disordered systems.

 The rest of the work is organized as follows.
 In Sec.~\ref{Sec:drivenchern}, we study a driven 2D Chern insulator.
 We first introduce the spectral localizer and then extract an associated energy-resolved topological invariant in Sec.~\ref{SubSec:SpectralLocalizer2D}.
 We introduce the driving protocol in Sec.~\ref{SubSec:DrivingProtocol2D}, followed by presenting and discussing the resulting phase diagram and topological characterization for both the clean and disordered system based on the spectral localizer topological invariant in Sec.~\ref{SubSec:phase2D}-\ref{SubSec:disorder2D}.
 In Sec.~\ref{Sec:drivenSSH}, we perform a similar study of the topological characterization of a clean and disordered driven 1D chiral symmetric system.
 Finally, we summarize our work and provide a brief outlook in Sec.~\ref{Sec:summary}.